-Definition of fish oil
+Recent Examples of fish oil from the Web

-Medical Definition of fish oil
+medical Definition of fish oil

 - Scientists learned some time ago that there are significant health benefits from consuming omega-3 fatty acids, which are found mostly in fish oils, algal oils, and linseed oil.

 Seen and Heard

 What made you want to look up fish oil?
 Please tell us where you read or heard it (including the quote, if possible).